Travel with a purpose

 After the Trip

-When you return, you will given membership of the EMI Network.
+When you return, you can continue your involvement through the EMI Network, including events and an annual conference.
 This community is interested in design issues in developing nations.
-It is a great place to learn practical ways of meeting design challenges in less than western conditions.
+It is a great place to learn practical ways of meeting design challenges around the world, and to meet other likeminded design professionals.